Yōsuke Takagi

-Yōsuke Takagi (高木 陽介, Takagi Yōsuke) is a Japanese politician serving in the House of Representatives in the Diet (national legislature) as a member of the New Komeito Party.
+Yōsuke Takagi (高木 陽介, Takagi Yōsuke) is a Japanese politician who served in the House of Representatives in the Diet as a member of the Komeito Party.
 A native of Ōta, Tokyo and graduate of Soka University he was elected for the first time in 1993 after working at the national newspaper Mainichi Shimbun for 7 years.

 He was one of the chief guests for the Andhra Pradesh state capital, Amaravati's official foundation ceremony.
-His speech got wonderful applause from crowd.
-Later his name was written on the Amaravati foundation plaque and hence became a great official from Japan to achieve such an honor.